-Grading >>> n/a 1 2 3 4 5 6 7 8 9 10 Improvements to attain higher data grading for "Average Operating Pressure" component: hydrants.
+Grading >>> n/a 1 2 3 4 5 6 7 8 9 10 Improvements to attain higher data grading for "Average Operating Pressure" component: to qualify for 2: Employ pressure gauging and/or datalogging equipment to obtain pressure measurements from fire hydrants.
 Locate accurate topographical maps of service area in order to confirm ground elevations.
-Research pump data during various system events such complaints, or operational testing.
-Ga and flow data at different flow regin pressure controls (pressure reduci valves, partially open boundary va properly configure pressure zones. ather pressure data a as low pressure there pump pressure nes.
-Identify faulty ng valves, altitude lives) and plan to Make all pressure enerate system-wide to qualify for 6 Expand the use of pressure gat equipment to gather scattered p representative set of sites, based up areas.
-Utilize pump pressure and fl supply head entering each pressu Correct any faulty pressure control valves, altitude valves, partially oper ensure properly configured pressure pressure dataset from these activitie wide average press uging/datalogging pressure data at a soon pressure zones or low data to determine ure zone or district. s (pressure reducing n boundary valves) to zones.
-Use expanded is to generate system- to qualify for 8: Install a Supervisory Control and Data System, or similar realitime monitorin, system parameters and control ope calibration schedule for instrument accuracy.
-Obtain accurate topograp pressure data gathered from field extensive, reliable data for press g system, to monitor rations.
-Set regular ation to insure data hical data and utilize surveys to provide Annually, obtain a system-wide avera ge pressure value from n system that has been the water distribution to maintain 10: Continue to refine the hydraulic model of the distribution system and consider linking it with SCADA System for real- time pressure data calibration, and averaging.
+Research pump data sheets to find pump pressure/flow characteristics to qualify for 4: Formalize a procedure to u gauging/datalogging equipment to g during various system events suc complaints, or operational testing.
+G and flow data at different flow regi pressure controls (pressure reduc valves, partially open boundary w properly configure pressure zones. data from these efforts available to g average pressure se pressure lather pressure data h as low pressure ather pump pressure mes.
+Identify faulty ing valves, altitude alves) and plan to Make all pressure enerate system-wide b. to qualify for 6 Expand the use of pressure ga equipment to gather scattered representative set of sites, based up areas.
+Utilize pump pressure and f supply head entering each press Correct any faulty pressure contro valves, altitude valves, partially ope ensure property configured pressure pressure dataset from these activitie wide average pres : iging/datalogging pressure data at a bon pressure zones or low data to determine ure zone or district.
+Is (pressure reducing n boundary valves) to zones.
+Use expanded is to generate system- sure. to qualify for 8: Install a Supervisory Control and Data System, or similar realitime monitoring system parameters and control oper calibration schedule for instrument accuracy.
+Obtain accurate topograp pressure data gathered from field extensive, reliable data for press Acquisition (SCADA) g system, to monitor rations.
+Set regular tition to insure data ficial data and utilize surveys to provide surveys to provide sure averaging. to qualify for 10 Annually, obtain a system-wide avere- the hydraulic model of the distributio calibrated via field measurements in system and confirmed in comparisor data.): ge pressure value from system that has been the water distribution s with SCADA System to maintain 10: Continue to refine the hydraulic model of the distribution system and consider linking it with SCADA System for real- time pressure data calibration, and averaging.